 BackWPup is probably the most feature-packed free backup plugin.
 It has over 10 million downloads and an active installation of more than 6,00,00, making it one of the most popular backup plugins for WordPress.

 It can backup your whole website to Dropbox, Amazon S3, Rackspace, even when you use their free version.
 You can also set a recurring backup schedule.

 Its premium version offers backup to Google Drive and Amazon Glacier.
-Also, the premium version allows you to encrypt your backup and restore the encrypted backups.
+It has an automatic restore and migration feature: so you can move and restore your site from one hosting to another effortlessly.
+The premium version also allows you to encrypt your backup and restore the encrypted backups.